 In 1970, he invented and patented the Modulated Pressure Control.
 This allowed for the control of the entire irrigation system of a golf course without wires or tubes.
 The patent was later sold to a manufacturer of golf course irrigation systems.
 That patent sale was the catalyst to founding K-Rain Manufacturing in 1972.

 It’s a Family Affair

 Twelve years later in 1986, Carl’s son Chip joined the business and led the development and growth of indexing valves for the wastewater disposal industry.
 And as early as 1991, K-Rain introduced its first gear drive.
 By 1993, Chip would be at the helm as president of the company.

 1995 was a new turning point for the company.
 K-Rain began expanded their products to retail and Carl’s two daughters, Gretchen and Deb joined the family business.
 Gretchen would eventually lead the west coast sales division.
 Deb, an attorney, would be managing intellectual property and human resources.

 Christopher Kah, Chip’s oldest son, joined the business in 2016 and as recently as 2017 son Trevor officially came on board making it three generations driving the company.

 K-Rain has always been an “engineering first” environment that continually seeks to pair ease-of-use with industry-leading technology.
-The commitment to quality has led the company to an ISO 9001:2015.
+The commitment to quality has led the company to an ISO 9001 quality certification in 2006.
 ISO is the quality standard for manufacturing and process control.